-The introduction and further development of Transformer-based models trained on large code corpora has revolutionized software engineering.
-Early breakthroughs like Codex \cite{chen2021codex} and AlphaCode \cite{li2022alphacode} demonstrated that models could synthesize functional code from natural language descriptions.
-These foundational models power a generation of interactive assistants, including GitHub Copilot \cite{github_copilot_docs}, Amazon CodeWhisperer \cite{codewhisperer_docs}, and Cursor \cite{cursor_site}.
-While effective for local, "next-block" completion \cite{yetiştiren2023evaluatingcodequalityaiassisted}, these tools primarily operate as "copilots," relying on the human developer to manage the broader repository context and verify correctness.
+Transformer-based models trained on large code corpora have substantially advanced software engineering.
+Early systems such as Codex~\cite{chen2021codex} and AlphaCode~\cite{li2022alphacode} showed that models can synthesize functional code from natural-language descriptions.
+These advances underpin modern interactive coding assistants.
+However, while such systems are effective for local "next-block" completion~\cite{yetistiren2023evaluatingcodequalityaiassisted}, they still rely on the human developer to manage repository-wide context and verify correctness.

 Agentic frameworks such as ReAct \cite{yao2023react} and Reflexion \cite{shinn2023reflexion}, allowed LLMs to plan, execute tools, and observe outputs.
 State-of-the-art systems like SWE-agent \cite{yang2024sweagent} and OpenHands \cite{openhands2024} utilize these patterns to interact with repositories via shell commands and file editors, and currently often used as solid baselines.
 Similarly, AutoCodeRover \cite{zhang2024autocoderover} employs abstract syntax tree (AST) analysis to improve fault localization.